hexaxsoftwares/houx.js/README.md

 <slot *name='dataProp'/><!-- dynamic slot naming -->
 ```

-To parse slots contents for slots elements, Pixel provides you with the `$$slot` directive on elements/widgets.
+To parse slots contents for slots elements, Hexax provides you with the `$$slot` directive on elements/widgets.
 e.g
 ```html
         <Widget>